Cointegration and Representation of Cointegrated Autoregressive Processes in Banach Spaces: Introduction

-This paper extends the Granger-Johansen representation theorem so that it can accommodate Banach-valued, not necessarily Hilbert-valued, time series that is I(1) or I(2); that is, our theory can be applied to more general stochastic processes, for instance, $C[0,1]$-valued time series, $L^q[0,1]$-valued time series for $1\leq q <\infty$, and any time series taking values in a finite dimensional vector space equipped with an arbitrary norm.
-Viewed in the light of our purpose, we need to nontrivially extend recently developed representation theorems for I(1) and I(2) autoregressive processes (those in \cite{BSS2017}, \cite{Franchi2017b} and \cite{BS2018}) since each of them has at least one of the following limitations: (i) requirement for a Hilbert space structure, (ii) lack of necessary and sufficient condition, and (iii) a special restriction on the autoregressive polynomial $\A(z)$.
-To see this in detail, we briefly review those papers.
-For a given AR($p$) law of motion in a Hilbert space, which is characterized by an operator polynomial $\A(z)=I-zA_1 - \ldots -z^p A_p$, \cite{BSS2017} imposes compactness of $A_1,\ldots,A_p$ when $p>1$ (this compactness assumption is not required if $p=1$), and provides a sufficient condition for the existence of I(1) solutions and a characterization of such solutions.
-In \cite{Franchi2017b} and \cite{BS2018}, necessary and sufficient conditions for I(1) and I(2) solutions and their characterizations are obtained, but they assume that $\A(z)$ is an index-zero Fredholm operator that belongs to a strict subclass of bounded linear operators.
-The Fredholm assumption necessarily results in a finite dimensional attractor space and an infinite dimensional cointegrating space, which may be restrictive.
-All of these existing versions are developed in a Hilbert space setting, so their theorems cannot be applied for finite or infinite dimensional Banach-valued AR($p$) law of motions.
+This paper provides a suitable notion of cointegration and extends the Granger-Johansen representation theorem for Banach-valued, not necessarily Hilbert-valued, AR processes that are I(1) or I(2); that is, our theory can be applied to more general AR processes, for instance, those taking values in $C[0,1]$, $L^q[0,1]$ for $1\leq q <\infty$, or any finite dimensional vector space equipped with an arbitrary norm.
+Viewed in the light of our purpose, our representation theorems need to be developed without relying on the following two preconditions commonly required in the literature: (i) a Hilbert space structure and (ii) a special restriction on the AR polynomial.
+To see this in detail, we briefly review the relevant literature.
+For a given AR($p$) law of motion in a Hilbert space, which is characterized by the AR polynomial $\Phi(z)=I-z\Phi_1 - \ldots -z^p \Phi_p$, \cite{BSS2017} assume that $\Phi_1,\ldots,\Phi_p$ are compact operators when $p>1$ (this compactness assumption is not required if $p=1$), and provide a sufficient condition for the existence of I(1) solutions and a characterization of such solutions.
+In their representation theory, compactness of $\Phi_1,\ldots,\Phi_p$ makes $\Phi(z)$ belong to a special subclass of linear operators, called Fredholm operators, and the mathematical properties of such operators play an important role.
+More representation theorems in a Hilbert space setting are provided by \cite{Hu2016}, \cite{BS2018} and \cite{Franchi2017b}, among which the latter paper more generally deals with I(d) AR($p$) processes for $d\geq1$ and $p \geq 1$.
+The representation theorems in those papers are closely related to that provided by \cite{BSS2017} in the sense that Fredholmness of $\Phi(z)$ has a crucial role in their developments.
+The Fredholm assumption explicitly or implicitly employed in the foregoing papers turns out to place nontrivial restrictions on solutions to the AR($p$) law of motion: nonstationarity of such a solution is driven by a necessarily finite dimensional unit root process even in an infinite dimensional setting.
+From another standpoint, \cite{chang2016} employ a different assumption that $\Phi(1)$ is a compact operator and provide an I(1) representation result.
+As opposed to the results under Fredholmness of $\Phi(z)$, it turns out that their compactness assumption always leads to I(1) solutions associated with an infinite dimensional unit root process unless the considered Hilbert space is finite dimensional.
+To briefly sum up, all of these existing versions are developed in a Hilbert space setting, and each of those relies on a special requirement about $\Phi(z)$ which restricts solutions to the AR($p$) law of motion in a specific way.
+We thus need a novel approach to overcome these limitations in our more general setting.